 We often talk to our students about the importance of having goals.
 Students who have goals are more motivated and have a sense of purpose.
 These may be long term goals, such an overall GPA, achieving Dean’s List or honors, or a career goal.
-Goals may also be shorter term goals such as doing well on a test, winning a game, or being able to talk to a professor in his office.
+Goals may also be shorter term goals such as doing well on a test, winning a game, or being able to talk to a professor in their office.
 Goals matter.

 Being able to adjust or modify goals, or find new paths toward goals matters, too.
 A student with the qualities of adaptability and flexibility will be able to acclimate to new situations and challenges.
-She will have the ability to change to fit new circumstances that she may encounter.
+They will have the ability to change to fit new circumstances that they may encounter.
 This may be as simple as being able to adjust to varying teaching styles of professors or as complex as finding a new major with the discovery that an area of study isn’t going well or isn’t what the student expected.

 Why do flexibility and adaptability matter?

 The qualities of flexibility and adaptability in your college student allow them to be more resilient to the inevitable difficulties that will arise as they move through their college experiences.
 These qualities are important throughout your student’s college career, although they may be most vital during the first few weeks or semester.
 Your student’s ability to set goals but be open to change, to persevere but find new paths, to acknowledge that change occurs and is often uncomfortable, will allow them to continue to take action that sometimes involves risk.
 They will gradually become more comfortable with their ability to move out of their comfort zone and “go with the flow” while not veering off course toward their goals.

 As your student increases their ability to adapt, they continually learn from their experiences by reflecting on their current circumstances and the outcomes of their experiences.
 Your student learns to compare these outcomes to their expectations.
 What did they think would happen in this situation?
 What actually happened?
 What could/should they change in the future?